ibm-cloud-docs/monitoring/infrastructure/windows.md

 You can configure the Prometheus Blackbox exporter to get information about the availability of a Windows system.

-The Prometheus Blackbox exporter can be run as an application or a docker container from a Linux system in conjunction with the Sysdig agent.
+The Prometheus Blackbox exporter can be run as an application or a docker container from a Linux system in conjunction with the monitoring agent.

 The Prometheus Blackbox exporter allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP and ICMP.
-The Sysdig agent can be used in conjunction with the Blackbox exporter to collect availability metrics.
+The monitoring agent can be used in conjunction with the Blackbox exporter to collect availability metrics.
 The availability metrics can then be alerted upon within Sysdig to alert users on the availability of the endpoints.

 The exporters are available as [binary releases](https://github.com/prometheus/blackbox_exporter/releases){: external}, as a [docker container](https://hub.docker.com/r/prom/blackbox-exporter/){: external} or the [code is available in github](https://github.com/prometheus/blackbox_exporter){: external}.